 Glenn Grothman is honored and proud to serve the people of Wisconsin’s 6th congressional district.

-Now in his fourth term in Congress, Glenn was first elected to Congress in 2014.
-Serving on the House Oversight and Reform, Budget, and Education and Labor Committees, Glenn has been fiercely fighting to protect and create Wisconsin manufacturing jobs, advance welfare reform, secure our borders, and cut federal spending.
+Elected to Congress in 2014, Glenn serves on the House Oversight and Reform, Budget, and Education and Labor Committees.
+Glenn has been fiercely fighting to protect and create Wisconsin manufacturing jobs, advance welfare reform, secure our borders, and cut federal spending.